Tips for Keeping Your Saltwater Pool Open in the Winter

 1. Clean Your Pool

 First thing’s first: clean your pool to ensure optimal cleanliness for the next time you swim!
-To clean your pool:
+To clean your

 - Remove any debris from the pool with a skimmer net